c r e a t e to l i b e r a t e

 "Indication of harm, not proof of harm, is our call to action." - Cambridge street mural

-Copyright © 2022 Sacred Canvas - All Rights Reserved.
+Copyright © 2018 to Current, Sacred Canvas - All Rights Reserved.

 Prophecy Canvas, Sacred Pokes, Sacred Canvas Publishing Studio, Garden of Eeden, any Art With Intent classes, & Anthorna are all domains with full copyright to Sacred Canvas.
 We are beyond physical location or business, but rather a living project & dedication to the Arts.